pdebuyl/sftmpl/README.rst

 =====================

-sftmpl takes a single file as input and uses the built-in string format method to replace the occurence of brace-enclosed variables by values given on the command-line.
+sftmpl takes a single file as input and uses the built-in string format method to replace the occurences of brace-enclosed variables by values given on the command-line.

 The aim of sftmpl is to simplify the generation of configuration file in